Also known as "The Clown Doll," "The Killer Clown," "It the Clown," or "The Clown Serial Killer"

 The chain-letter version

-One variant circulating in the form of an online chain letter ("...if you don't repost to 10 peeps within 5 minutes," the message warns, "the clown will be standing next 2 your bed at 3:00 a.m. with a knife in his hand...") makes the "midget clown" out to be a murderer who has escaped from prison:
+Another variant circulating in the form of a chain letter ("...if you don't repost to 10 peeps within 5 minutes," the message warns, "the clown will be standing next 2 your bed at 3:00 a.m. with a knife in his hand...") makes the "midget clown" out to be a murderer who has escaped from prison:

 Subject: Fw: clown